-Enter, bearing a singalong pot of gold, The Rainbow Collections now bring years of experience to change that one-way placation forever.
-The brainchild of two songwriters and producers with deep-seated musical CVs, it’s a series of albums that beautifully and imaginatively reimagine what music for children and families can be.
+The Rainbow Collections now bring years of experience to change that one-way placation forever.
+The brainchild of two songwriters and producers with deep-seated musical CVs, they have created a series of albums that beautifully and imaginatively reimagine what music for children and families can be.

-And now, after three collections that have sold 100,000 physical copies and generated the same number of monthly Spotify listeners, singer Sophie Barker (Zero 7, Groove Armada) and producer KK (Brian Eno, Björk) present their boldest, most colourful group of special created nursery rhymes and lullabies yet.
+The concept which has generated millions of streams globally come from singer Sophie Barker (Zero 7, Groove Armada) and producer KK (Brian Eno, Björk) who now present their boldest, most colourful group of special created nursery rhymes and lullabies yet.

-Fittingly, too, Sing is released through Magic Star, a new Sony Music imprint launched to provide quality music for children and families.
+Like its predecessor Sing (2020), Dreams is released through Magic Star, a new Sony Music imprint launched to provide quality music for children and families alike.

 Sophie Barker knows better than most the power of song.
 Blessed with a voice so sweet and uplifting a school music teacher told the adolescent that she could be an opera singer, in her early twenties she was signed to Sony Music as part of a band project.

 Then she joined Zero 7 (alongside fellow newcomer Sia), singing and co-writing a brace of the quiet-is-the-new-loud outfit’s most spellbinding songs, including Destiny, In The Waiting Line and Spinning.
-After further vocal adventures with Grooverider and Groove Armada, the Londoner was approached about making a solo album together, and thus The Rainbow Collections as born.
+After further vocal adventures with Grooverider and Groove Armada, the Londoner was approached about putting a solo album together, and thus The Rainbow Collections as born.

 “It was a bit silly at first,” admits KK.
 “But we did it in a couple of weeks.
 And most of it, the vocals especially, were one takes.
 I think sometimes the quicker you do something, the more focused and authentic it is.”